deepstreamIO/deepstream.io-website/docs/00-tutorials/00-concepts/20-connectivity.md

 ---
 title: Connectivity
-description: Documentation for connection status and how to configure reconnection behaviour
 ---

 All deepstream SDKs establish a persistent, bidirectional connection to the platform.
 This connection can be lost due to network outage, lack of mobile network coverage or similar problems – if this happens all SDKs will queue outgoing updates and try to re-establish the connection.